County Limerick

 County Limerick (Contae Luimnigh) is a western county in Ireland.
 It is in the province of Munster and is located in the Mid-West which comprises part of the Southern Region.
 It is named after the city of Limerick.
 Limerick City and County Council is the local council for the county.
-The county's population at the 2016 census was 194,899 of whom 94,192 lived in Limerick City, the county capital.
+The county's population at the 2022 census was 209,536 of whom 102,287 lived in Limerick City, the county capital.

-Political subdivisions
+Geography

 Limerick borders four other counties: Kerry to the west, Clare to the north, Tipperary to the east, and Cork to the south.
 It is the fifth-largest of Munster's six counties in size and the second-largest by population.
-The River Shannon flows through the city of Limerick into the Atlantic Ocean at the northern end of the county.
-Below the city, the waterway is known as the Shannon Estuary.
+The River Shannon flows through the city of Limerick, then continues as the Shannon Estuary until it meets the Atlantic Ocean past the far western end of the county.
 Because the estuary is shallow, the county's most important port is several kilometres west of the city, at Foynes.
 Limerick City is the county town and is also Ireland's third-largest city.
 Newcastle West, Kilmallock and Abbeyfeale are other important towns in the county.